This annual prize honours outstanding Canadian producers—both emerging and established.

 The Emerging Producer Award was added to the Indiescreen Awards program in 2016 to highlight the extraordinary talents of an up-and-coming producer with a bright career ahead.

 Winners of both awards are chosen by two separate juries out of the independent Canadian films selected to screen at TIFF.

 Check out some highlights from the 2017 CMPA Indiescreen Awards:

-The CMPA is now accepting applications for the 13th annual Indiescreen Awards, taking place on September 6 as part of the opening day of the 2018 Toronto International Film Festival.
+The reception for the 13th annual Indiescreen Awards will take place on September 6 as part of the opening day of the 2018 Toronto International Film Festival.

 The 2018 Indiescreen Awards will take place on September 6 as part of the opening day of the Toronto International Film Festival.

 The awards ceremony will mark the official kick-off of the TIFF Industry Conference.
 Once again, two awards will be handed out at the ceremony: the Established Producer Award and the Emerging Producer Award.